naturalis/arise-metabarcoding-biodiversity/doc/INFRA.md

 This document records how the infrastructure needs to be configured to allow users to run dada2 analyses on Naturalis's HPC infra.
 The [background](#Background) section is intended for people setting up a new server.
-The section below it describes how to [add users](#user-level-configuration).
+As this is currently taken care of this information is provided only as background context, it does not need to be repeated.
+The section below it describes how to [add users](#user-level-configuration) and must be performed for every new user.

 ## Background